CAPSTONE-2022-2023/Group_22/README.md

 ### Description

 This project aims at creating an IOS application for a restaurant.
-There will be features that are only available to the customers of the restaurant such as online payment, ordering food, checking availability, checking pervious orders or transactions.
+There will be features that are only available to the customers of the restaurant such as online payment, ordering food, checking availability, checking pervious orders or transactions.<br/>
-Modifying menus and all realated operations will not be included in the project but can be done using http requests/postman.
+Modifying the menu and all other operations that require admin token will not be included in this application.

 | Student | Project Role | Github Account | Seneca Email